- Product Name:

 Reported found in apple, grape, peach, strawberry, onion, peas, bell pepper, Gruyere and parmesan cheese, milk, white wine, cocoa, coffee, tea, filberts, peanuts, oats, soybeans, Japanese plum, beans, starfruit, trassi, tamarind, rice, buckwheat, wild rice, endive, nectarine, lamb’s lettuce, okra, crayfish, rooibus tea (Aspalathus linearis), capsicum peppers and milk products.
 Methylnaphthalene was identified as a volatile component of cassava, roasted filberts and nectarines.
 Assorted types of lima, pinto, red kidney, black, navy and mung beans, soybeans, split peas and lentils were found to contain 1-methylnaphthalene at concentrations ranging from 2.8 to 49.2 ppb.

-ChEBI: A methylnaphthalene carrying a methyl substituent at position 1.
+ChEBI: 1-methylnaphthalene is a methylnaphthalene carrying a methyl substituent at position 1.
+It has a role as a carcinogenic agent and a plant metabolite.

 Aroma threshold values